 Some Internet companies that were vulnerable to the bug have already updated their servers with a security patch to fix the issue.
 Although changing your password regularly is always good practice, if a site or service hasn't yet patched the problem, your information will still be vulnerable.
 We'll keep updating the list as new information comes in.
 Social Networks Other Companies Email Stores and Commerce Other.
 Heartbleed – What Can You Do To Stay Safe?
 The Heartbleed SSL vulnerability is making headlines around the world – and misreporting in the press and online is causing confusion.

 How can you stay safe and ensue your personal details aren’t leaked?
 What Is Heartbleed?
 Well, It’s Not A Virus You’ve probably heard Heartbleed described as a virus.
-This isn’t the case: in fact, it is a weakness, a vulnerability in servers running OpenSSL.
 This vulnerability – more commonly referred to as a bug – essentially creates a hole through which hackers can circumvent the encryption.
 As a result, all manner of personal and financial information could be at risk.
 To get an idea of how big a deal Heartbleed is (and why it is so-called), .
 So, it’s a big deal – but what can you do about it?
 Ignore The Hype & Don’t Panic Well, there is one thing you shouldn’t do: panic.